OpenShift Routing - Traffic is not distributed between pods

 The default value is "source" for TLS passthrough routes.
 For all other routes, the default is "random".

-OCP is therefore correctly behaving.
-The issue is not a bug, but a misconfiguration by the customer who supposed the balance type was random for all types of Routes.
+OpenShift is therefore correctly behaving.
+The issue is not a bug, but a misconfiguration/misunderstanding by the customer who assumed the balance type was random for all Routes.
+We can not guide the customer on how to configure the Route for the loadbalancing they expect.